iam-tusharsinghbisht/Assignment-Contify/README.md

     - Create a webhook on Github so any changes in github repo will trigger the pipeline.

 Setup cronjob to automatically backup database daily

+## Conclusion
+Following these steps will ensure a fully automated, secure, and scalable deployment of the Django application on AWS, adhering to best practices.